-Freelancers and entrepreneurs should always create a business bank account when starting a new business in Kansas City.
+Freelancers and entrepreneurs should always create a business bank account when starting a new business in Boulder or Kansas City.
 And in most cases, you’ll need these three documents to set up your account (in addition to basic information about yourself, like your ID).

 To create an LLC (or Corporation, Nonprofit, or B-Corp), you must file formation documents with your state’s Secretary of State.
 While the title of the documents can change from state to state, the concept remains the same across the country.
-In Missouri and Kansas, you’ll file Articles of Organization to create an LLC or Articles of Incorporation to create a Corporation, Nonprofit, or B-Corp.
+In Colorado, Missouri, and Kansas, you’ll file Articles of Organization to create an LLC or Articles of Incorporation to create a Corporation, Nonprofit, or B-Corp.

 To open a startup or small business bank account, you’ll almost always need a copy of your formation document.

 An EIN is a unique number assigned to your business by the IRS.
 Although the word “Employer” is in the name, you’ll actually need this number even if you don’t plan to hire employees.

 Multiple government offices and some third parties will require your EIN to help track your business within their systems.
 You’ll also need it for your tax filing obligations.
 And not surprisingly, your bank will require that you have an EIN (some banks will even require a physical copy of your EIN letter).

 Obtaining an EIN is a fairly straight-forward process that can be done on the IRS website, but it is often best to have an accountant or small business attorney help you to make sure you don’t make mistakes when filling out the forms.